menono-uk/SellInRuleEngine/README.md

 ## How it works
 The libary is an implementation of a Rules Pattern.
 Using predefined set of rules classes which are loaded dynamically at runtime.
+The engine then applies the relevant rule to each inventory item and returns the updated inventory data to the client.

 ## Contributing